-Angered by the slow process, Arnall ordered the Georgia attorney general to file a lawsuit in the U.S. Supreme Court.
-Arnall himself argued before the court, trying to convince them to hear the case, saying that it was discrimination in interstate commerce.
+Above: By filing a lawsuit in the US Supreme Court over inequitable railroad shipping rates between the North and South, Governor Arnall led the Interstate Commerce Commission to order that rates be made uniform.
+This benefited not only Georgia, but the whole South. before the court, trying to convince them to hear the case, saying that it was discrimination in interstate commerce.
 The Supreme Court agreed to hear the case.
 Two months later, before the case appeared before the Court, the Interstate Commerce Commission issued a ruling that railroads had to adopt uniform rates across the nation.
 In other words, the South could no longer be charged different rates.
 Arnall considered this an important step in trying to modernize the state because it would encourage more southerners to manufacture goods.